 PGA of America and Section dues invoices are expected to be available on May 1 on PGA.org.
 If you have questions about Section dues, please contact Section Communications Director Matt Frey, PGA, at firstname.lastname@example.org.
 If you have any questions about the invoices / payment procedues on PGA.org, please call the PGA Membership Department directly at 1-800-474-2776.

 As the number of confirmed cases of COVID-19 continues to rise across our region, the Philadelphia PGA Section is closely monitoring all available information related to the continued spread of the virus from the Centers for Disease Control (CDC), the World Health Organization (WHO), state and local governments, and the PGA of America.

 The health and safety of our membership, staff, and partners are our top priority.
 As such, the Philadelphia PGA Section has adjusted the following:

-- Philadelphia PGA Junior Tour Events: POSTPONED THROUGH MARCH 27
+- Philadelphia PGA Junior Tour Events: POSTPONED THROUGH MID-MAY

 The Section will continue to review its schedule and operations based on CDC, WHO and government guidance and communicate updates with you.